cyanogilvie/reuri/README.md

   - **reuri::uri** **decode** *value*
     Percent decode *value*, the inverse of **reuri::uri** **encode**.
+    For compatibility with other implementations, “`+`” is replaced with a space and invalid percent-encoded sequences are transcribed as-is.

   - **reuri::query** **get** *query* ?*param* ?*default*??
     Retrieve the value for the named *param* in the *query* part.
 If